 Applicants who wish to take credit coursework, but are not seeking a certificate, diploma or associate degree are granted Special Admit status.
 Applicants that enroll as a special admit may apply up to a maximum of 17 semester credit hours into a specific program after achieving regular admit status.
-The numbers of hours taken as a special admit student does not waive the regular admission process.
+The number of hours taken as a special admit student does not waive the regular admission process.
 Students with this status are not eligible for financial aid.
 Students must submit a completed application for admission and documentation of lawful presence if seeking in-state tuition rate; pay a non-refundable \$25.00 application fee; and provide documentation of proof of meeting specific Savannah Technical College prerequisite requirements.
 A college transcript and testing may be required based on the course prerequisites.
 Special Admit students may enroll in classes only on a space available basis.
-Students in special admit status will not be eligible for financial aid.